For many of us, the holidays are an expensive time of year.

 Making gifts yourself is a great way to not only cut down on holiday spending but also express your creativity and add a personal touch that your loved ones may appreciate more than a store-bought gift or gift card.

 In a perfect world, no one would have to go into debt in order to get through the holidays.
 In reality, however, over a quarter of Americans say they have gone into debt because of holiday spending.
-It’s likely that this number will be even higher this year due to the dire economic conditions facing millions of consumers.

 If this is the case for you, try your best to protect your credit and finances during this difficult time by making all of your payments on time.